19:02

 You have the baton now.

-But nobody runs alone.
+But nobody walks alone.

 You are allowed to take up space with your body.